ositaka/design-code-tips-v2/src/pages/code/2020-05-11-how-to-customize-your-wp-admin-with-admincss-and-use-css-to-print-a-pdf.md

 ---
 templateKey: code-post
-title: How to customize your /wp-admin with admin.css
+title: How to customize your /wp-admin with admin.css, and use CSS to print a PDF
 date: 2021-04-09 00:00
-featuredpost: false
+featuredpost: true
 featuredImage: /assets/wordpress.png
-description: Learn how to customize your /wp-admin with admin.css
+description: Learn how to customize your /wp-admin with admin.css and how to style the WooCommerce's "Overview analytics" page to be printed as PDF.
 tags:
+  - PDF
   - Web Development
   - WooCommerce
 ---

 This post is helpful if you want to customize your `/wp-admin` with your own `admin.css` file.

-## Adding the code first to your functions.php
+## Adding the code first to your `functions.php`

 Depending on how deep you want the customization to the admin dashboard, you might be interested in using an **[extra plugin](https://wordpress.org/plugins/user-role-editor/) to set `user roles`**.
-With this plugin you will be able to set specific CSS to each user role, for instance, `Shop Manager`.
+With this plugin, you will be able to set specific CSS to each user role, for instance, `Shop Manager`.

 To keep things easy for the copy/paste, I will just provide one script.
 You must add this code on your `functions.php` file.